 Working within a challenging timeline, Accenture leveraged its high velocity accelerators (notably myConcerto assets such as a prepopulated business requirements workbook and a master data integration guide) to quickly educate Sun Chemical’s employees on functionality available within Ariba.

-Assistance was also provided by the onshore team, who worked collaboratively with the offshore delivery center in the Philippines as well as the application outsourcing teams.
+Assistance was also provided by the onshore team that worked collaboratively with the offshore delivery center in the Philippines, as well as the application outsourcing teams.

-With the first project wave live in just six months across three regions (North America, Europe and Latin America), Sun Chemical’s purchasing solution has fully shifted to the cloud.
-This not only allows Sun Chemical’s employees to stay up to date with the latest functionality, but also provides a user-friendly interface that routes purchasing users through recommended buying channels.
-With the new system in place, Sun Chemical can start increasing the use of spot buy, contract compliance and preferred suppliers to achieve targeted savings.
+The purchasing solution not only allows Sun Chemical’s employees to stay up to date with the latest functionality, but also provides a user-friendly interface that routes purchasing users through recommended buying channels.